paulelsner/EOS_connect/src/CONFIG_README.md

 This document provides an overview of the configuration settings for the application.
 The configuration settings are stored in a `config.yaml` file.
 A default config file will be created with the first start, if there is no `config.yaml` in the `src` folder.

+*Hint: There are different combinations of parameters possible.
+If there is a problem with missing or incorrect configuration, it will be shown in the log as an error.*

 ---

 ## Configuration Sections